haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 ## What's the process for submitting a HFTP?

-There are five major steps in the HFTP process:
+There are four major steps in the HFTP process:

 1. Initial informal discussion
 2. Submission
 3. Formal Review
 4. Acceptance
-5. Formal presentation

 ### Initial Discussion